scrtlabs/SecretNetwork/docs/upgrade-secret-1-to-secret-2.md

 Copy your `~/.secretd/config/priv_validator_key.json` from the old machine (`secret-1`) to the new SGX machine (`secret-2`) at the same location.

-:warning: Don't delete your `secret-1` machine as we might have to relaunch it.

 ## 4. Migrate your validator's wallet

 Export the self-delegator wallet from the old machine (`secret-1`) and import to the new SGX machine (`secret-2`).